lancopku/Augmented_Data_for_FST/README.md

 ### Multi-task Transfer
 We augment a total of 1.8M sentence pairs by multi-task transfer strategy.

-We use the public GEC data (Lang-8 and NUCLE) as our augmented data.
+We use the public GEC data ([Lang-8](http://lang-8.com) and [NUCLE](https://www.comp.nus.edu.sg/~nlp/corpora.html)) as our augmented data.
+The datasets can be requested for research purposes.

 ## Contact
 Feel free to contact me (`zhangyi16@pku.edu.cn`) if you have any questions:)